Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/15-computer-vision.md

 In this lab, you will complete the following tasks:

 + Task 1: Open the cloned folder in Visual Studio Code
-+ Task 2: Provision a Cognitive Services resource
++ Task 2: Provision a Azure AI services resource
 + Task 3: Prepare to use the Azure AI Vision SDK
 + Task 4: View the images you will analyze
 + Task 5: Analyze an image to suggest a caption